wapmorgan/SystemDaemon/README.md

 # SystemDaemon
 Simple base for creation daemons.

-### Why do you need SystemDemon?
+### Why do you need SystemDaemon?

 1. You want to create a daemon (the process that works in the background) and be able to manage it
 2. You want to get rid of unnecessary dependencies in the project
-3. You do not want to manually make a base for such a demon
+3. You do not want to manually make a base for such a daemon

 If all three items are valid for your situation, SystemDaemon will satisfy all your needs.

-**What you need to create your own demon:**
+**What you need to create your own daemon:**

 1. Create a class that inherits `AbstractDaemon` and implement methods for working in the background
 2. Run an instance of this class or use `DaemonManager`